elian-cheng/elian-cheng/README.md

 🌍 A creative person with rich life and work experience, having lived for 6 years in China before moving back to Ukraine.
 Accustomed to working with international clients, I possess excellent knowledge of English and Chinese.

 📦 Initially, I worked in customer support and service sales (logistics and wholesale purchases).
-The start of the war in Ukraine gave me the opportunity to reassess my life prospects, and I decided to pursue my long-desired career in IT.
+The start of the war in Ukraine allowed me to reassess my life prospects, and I decided to pursue my long-desired career in IT.
 For over a year, I have thrived in IT development, demonstrating significant progress and building an impressive portfolio of projects.
 You can explore my [CV](https://elian-cheng.github.io/CV/) for more details.

 💪 I am versatile in my abilities, capable of working independently or in a team.
 As a team leader in the [TS Academy project](https://github.com/elian-cheng/rs-clone), I have experience in organizing and managing teams.